- Blog

 I have always thought of Hawaii as very expensive.

-We're backpacking through Europe and not staying at fancy hotels but rather at hostels and it may come as a surprise renting small studios and such are sometimes just as cheap as hostels.
+We’re backpacking through Europe and not staying at fancy hotels but rather at hostels and it may come as a surprise renting small studios and such are sometimes just as cheap as hostels.
 No hotels.
 Eat on the super cheap.
-Maybe 1 or 2 fancy meals bc it IS our HM after all!!
+Maybe 1 or 2 fancy meals bc it IS our Honeymoon after all!!
 Looking into the cheapest way to travel from A to B whether it be Raynair, Night Train, etc etc.

 Been subscribed to Eurocheapo blogs, how to travel on the cheap, etc.